Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/ingredients.md

 ### Extra Method

-- `.withFluidAmount(integer)`{: .language-javascript }: Sets the amount of the fluid required, defaults to the amount defined by the fluid stack ingredient itself
+- `.withFluidAmount(integer)`{: .language-kube }: Sets the amount of the fluid required, defaults to the amount defined by the fluid stack ingredient itself

 ### Examples